-Note that ASOP No. 36, section 4.2.c requires disclosure of the amount by which the inadequate reserve differs from the minimum amount the actuary believes is reasonable, or that redundant reserves exceed the maximum amount the actuary believes is reasonable.
+Note that ASOP No. 36, sections 4.2.b and 4.2.c require disclosure of the amount by which the inadequate reserve differs from the minimum amount the actuary believes is reasonable, or that redundant reserves exceed the maximum amount the actuary believes is reasonable.
+Effective year-end 2014, NAIC instructions were revised to be made consistent with this requirement, as highlighted above.